CanonicalLtd/maas-docs/en/manage-ha.md

-       Remove the part about stopping apache2 once port 80 redirect is removed from MAAS Remove comment about 80:5240 redirect once apache/redirect is removed from MAAS Update link to HAProxy upstream manual if haproxy 1.6 not used by default See expanded comment on ports in this document (it's important; no pun intended) There should be a section devoted to verifying that the various aspects of HA are working
+       Remove the part about stopping apache2 once port 80 redirect is removed from MAAS Remove comment about 80:5240 redirect once apache/redirect is removed from MAAS Update link to HAProxy upstream manual if haproxy 1.6 not used by default See expanded comment on ports in this document (it's important) There should be a section devoted to verifying that the various aspects of HA are working Include image for reconfiguring DHCP - only 2.2 branch has one
 table_of_contents: True